 What to Expect During Your First Session

-allowing you to be heard and feel supported.
+allowing you to feel heard and supported.
 It will help you recognize and utilize your strengths, and teach you

-During the initial phone call, prospective clients provide a brief overview of what is bringing them in for services.
+During our initial communication, prospective clients provide a brief overview of what is bringing them in for services.
 This allows me to ensure that my training and experience is well matched to meet your current needs.
 We will begin with a comprehensive evaluation so that I can get a clear picture of your unique history,

 Counseling fees are as follows:

 I am contracted directly with a limited number of insurance companies.
 However, even if an insurance company I work with agrees to pay for mental health services, I caution clients to think carefully about it.
 I encourage you to read the article

 Why Wouldn't I Use My Insurance Benefits